Ekonomi · BBC

 The Bank of England's latest report reveals some interesting details on how our finances will be affected due to the Iran war.
 The central bank kept interest rates on hold this week , but the rate-setting committee's report helped shed some light on what households can expect when it comes to things like mortgages, energy bills and the jobs market.

-For a household using a typical amount of gas and electricity, the current annual bill is £1,641.
-The Bank suggests this will rise "close to £1,900" in July and stay there for the rest of the year.
-However, the peak will not be as high as it was following Russia's invasion of Ukraine in 2022.
 Also, nearly 40% of households are on fixed tariffs for electricity and gas, higher than the roughly 25% of households with fixed tariffs when prices shot up four years ago.
 These households will be protected from higher prices until their contracts end.
 Those on prepayment meters can use less energy during the warmer summer months.
 "If prices are still high in the winter, then these households will face larger rises in costs," the Bank says.
-In every scenario outlined , the rising cost of living – as measured by inflation – accelerates this year, with more uncertainty about what happens thereafter.
+In every scenario outlined by the Bank, the rising cost of living – as measured by inflation – accelerates this year, with more uncertainty about what happens thereafter.

 That is the result of rising energy prices which, in turn, push up the cost of people's food shop.
 The Bank thinks food price inflation could rise to 4.6% in September, and could go even higher later in the year.

-Food and fuel are essentials.
-Everyone needs to eat and heat.
 So, lower-income households would be harder hit when these prices rise, because paying these bills takes up a greater chunk of their income.
 The Bank points out that some people can use less energy, or they can dip into savings to pay higher bills.
-That is a lot harder for lower-income families.
-During Covid lockdowns some families had managed to .
-But now, compared with when prices soared in 2022, a greater proportion of lower-income households have less than two weeks of income d, the Bank says.
-Opportunities to borrow are greater, but that comes with its own challenges.
-Despite a surprise drop in the most recent jobless rate , UK unemployment has been steadily rising over the last year.
-The Bank warned unemployment could rise further due to households erring on the side of caution and choosing to more and spend less.
+But now, compared with when prices soared in 2022, a greater proportion of lower-income households have less than two weeks of income saved, the Bank says.

+The Bank warned unemployment could rise further due to households erring on the side of caution and choosing to save more and spend less.
 Weaker demand means firms are more likely to reduce hiring, especially if they are also facing rising costs from higher energy prices.
 Although inflation is expected to rise, the Bank does not necessarily see this feeding through to wages this year as most pay settlements for 2026 have already been completed.
-However, some committee members noted that higher inflation could impact 2027 wage negotiations.
-Unemployment Inflation Bank of England Pay
+Unemployment Inflation Bank of England Pay The Bank of England's latest report reveals some interesting details on how our finances will be affected due to the Iran war.
+Mortgages, jobs and energy bills - how the Iran war will affect your money